Terms of Business

 We are a data controller for the information you provide to us including individual, identification and financial details, policy history and special category data (such as medical or criminal history).

-Details of our legal basis for processing your information, along with details of any third party recipient whom it may be necessary to share your personal data with in order to fulfil the contract, retention period for data held, security of your data, your rights under the General Data
+Details of our legal basis for processing your information, along with details of any third party recipient whom it may be necessary to share your personal data with in order to fulfil the contract, retention period for data held, security of your data, your rights under the UK General Data Protection Regulations (UK GDPR) including the right to complain can be found in our full ‘Privacy Notice’ on our website at www.eginsurance.co.uk.

 We will issue all documentation to you in a timely manner.
 Documentation relating to your insurance will confirm the basis of the cover and provide details of the relevant insurers.
 It is therefore important that the documentation is kept in a safe place, as you may need to refer to it or need it to make a claim.
-A new policy/policy booklet is not necessarily provided each year, although a duplicate can be provided at any time upon request (upon payment of a fee – see charges/fees above)..
-You should always check the documentation to ensure all the details are correct and if this is not the case you should contact us immediately.
+A new policy/policy booklet is not necessarily provided each year, although a duplicate can be provided at any time upon request.
+You should always check the documentation to ensure all the details are correct and if this is not the case, you should contact us immediately.
 If documents are issued by electronic means or via an internet portal, paper documents are available free of charge on request.